advantageous/systemd-cloud-watch/README.md

 * Code organization (we use a package).
 * Added comprehensive logging which includes debug logging by config.
 * Uses actual timestamp from journal log record instead of just current time
+* Auto-creates log group if it does not exist

 ## Log format